a1test/ytBatchCutter/usage.md

 Order of URL, Description and time ranges can be arbitrary, but different video sections must be separated by one or more empty lines.
 Time values are passed as it is to ffmpeg as `-ss TimeFrom1` and `-t TimeFrom2` parameters and must be supported by ffmpeg.

 Videos are downloaded to folder '_downloaded'.
 Merged videos are created in folder `_concatenated`.
-Those folders are created in same folder as INPUTFILE located.
+Those folders are created in same folder as an INPUTFILE located.
 INPUTFILE support # as comment line only at line start.

-Length of each video groups are determined before downloading and it is written to a INPUTFILE.
+Length of each video groups are determined before downloading and it is written to an INPUTFILE.

 Example of file:
 ```
+	concat-all=movie.mp4

 	https://www.youtube.com/watch?v=dQw4w9WgXcQ
 	0 0:10
 	1:12 3:40
 	3:45 3:50 , 4:00 4:03 , 4:10 4:55
 	Comment about video

 	0:16 - 1:07